BIGJRA/BIGJRA.github.io/rejuv.md

     Shore to get **Staryu,** to Route 6 to get **Clamperl,** and Route 5 to get **Slowpoke.**

--   While we’re up on Route 5, Rock Climb here to get a *Adamant Mint,* and access to Jeminra Cave but without the need for Safari Balls.
+-   While we're up on Route 5, Rock Climb here to get a *Adamant Mint,* and access to Jeminra Cave but without the need for Safari Balls.
     Grab the *TM144 Cross Poison* inside.

 -   Rock Smash one of the rocks here, and use Purify in the battle.
-Any Pyukumuku we’ve found so far should have it.
+Any Pyukumuku we've found so far should have it.
 Then, exit the cave and re-enter through the Safari Zone.
 Surf through the cave.
 Chase **Wimpod** into the bottom left corner for a battle!